boschmotorsport/WinDarab/Ribbon.md

 * Double-click on a Lap moves the visible area to the size and the position of the selected Lap i.e. zoom to lap.

 #### Workbook
-The ribbon Workbook tabl allows you to
+The ribbon Workbook tab allows you to

 * Organize your workbooks
 * Insert a new workbook